MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY

 Planning hip replacement operation.
-Computer model of a hip prosthesis (red and blue) in position on X-rays of the hip joint being replaced.
+Computer model of the bones (blue) of a hip joint and the planned hip prosthesis (red and blue) intended to replace it.
+The bone model will have been generated using medical scans.
 The prosthetic (artificial) hip has two main parts.
 A hole is drilled in the shaft of the thigh bone (femur) for the femoral prosthesis (blue).
 This ends in a ball that fits into the cup socket (red) that will be glued to the pelvis.
 The femoral head, which will be removed, is the ball of the old ball-and-socket joint.
 Hip replacement operations are carried out when the old hip fails through injury or disease, most often arthritis.

 Model release not required.
 Property release not required.